Christa Ackroyd: Regional television news

 Ackroyd switched to television in 1990 and became a co-anchor for Yorkshire Television's regional news programme Calendar, originally alongside Richard Whiteley, and later, Mike Morris.
 In September 2001, she switched to the BBC to present the Leeds-based edition of Look North with Harry Gration.

 While working at Yorkshire Television and the BBC, Ackroyd also wrote a weekly column for the Sunday Express.
 In 2004, she refused to give up the column following a BBC request amid concerns over impartiality.
 She resigned from the paper in January 2007.

 Departure from the BBC

 Ackroyd presented her last Look North programme on 1 March 2013.
 Several weeks later, a Yorkshire Post article questioned her absence from the programme and whether her salary, reported to be around £150,000 per year, was justified.
 The BBC declined to explain her prolonged absence, citing unspecified "editorial reasons".
 Shipley MP Philip Davies called for the corporation to explain whether Ackroyd was still being paid despite her ongoing absence.

 In July 2013, the BBC announced that Ackroyd had been dismissed after what was considered to be an unspecified "breach of contract" and would not return to present Look North.
 Ackroyd's freelance contract was terminated without compensation.

-Other roles

-Since her departure from the BBC, Ackroyd has played some minor roles in television drama, including the Danish series Bedrag (Follow the money) in 2016.
-She also returned to ITV Yorkshire as a freelance journalist for Calendar, covering the Rotherham count at the 2015 general election.
-She is now a columnist for the Yorkshire Post.
-She also appears as an expert in 'serial killer's wives'for channel 5 and has appeared in other true crime series.

-In January 2022 Ackroyd joined the team of regular contributors to Our Great Yorkshire Life, a 20 part-series for Channel 5.
-In her role as a Yorkshire-based journalist, Ackroyd hosts a series of short films meeting people across the region with interesting stories in interesting places.
-She visited Saltaire in Shipley and is to visit other well known places such as Haworth and York Minster.